microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/forms.md

 </select>
 ```

-When the user can choose multiple things from a variety of options, such as choosing their favorite 3 colors from 5 options.
+4. When the user can choose multiple items from a list, such as choosing their favorite 3 colors from 5 options.
 The appropriate input type here is checkboxes.

 ``` html